September CASSUG Monthly Meeting #Networking @CASSUG_Albany

 #SQL101: Raising awareness of SQL injection

-I don’t think there’s an experienced web developer or DBA who isn’t familiar with the classic “Bobby Tables” XKCD cartoon above.
-Just about any time you mention “Bobby Tables” to most experienced IT people, (s)he will immediately know to whom you are referring.
-Most experienced web developers and DBAs are aware of SQL injection and will take steps to ensure that it’s addressed.
-Grant Fritchey has a presentation about SQL injection (you can view and download his slide deck here) in which he’s not shy about his desire to “kill Bobby Tables.”
-I’ve seen him present it at SQL Saturday, and I highly recommend it.
+(Image credit: XKCD.com) I don't think there's an experienced web developer or DBA who isn't familiar with the classic "Bobby Tables" XKCD cartoon above.
+Just about any time you mention "Bobby Tables" to most experienced IT people, (s)he will immediately know to whom you are referring.
+Most experienced web developers and DBAs are aware of … Continue reading #SQL101: Raising awareness of SQL injection

 Think spam calls aren’t a big deal?
 Think again